sonhip/note_-_tips_js/README.md

 * Context provides a way to pass data through a tree of React components, without having to manually pass props.

 * Context is designed to share data that is considered global for a tree of React components.
+* API and REST(representational state transfer) API a specific
+* useState should take an arrow func for, initial state (if state caculate much, heavy), overring old state, not merging state
+* useRef quite similar with useState, but it can be store previous state without rerender component, and useRef can be refer to element DOM as well
+## Formating is ao easy with the Intl javascript API:
+* const formatter = new intl.DateTimeFormat("en-US") => formatter.format(new Date());
+* if you want to take dafault time of the person had access => formatter = new intl.DateTimeFormat(undefined, {format optional}) => format everything